South AmericaSurfing Destinations

 Getting there

 The difficult access to the Galapagos islands is what makes it a special and uncrowded place.
-The best way to get into the archipelago is obviously by plane.
-Most flights will either depart or transfer in Guayaquil.
+The only way to get into the archipelago is by plane from Guayaquil.
+Some flights also leave from Quito, but will transit in Guayaquil.

 Safety/things to know